RobinLandraud/Strake-Engine/README.md

 - GLFW: For managing windows and input.
 - GLM: For providing math utilities for 3D transformations.
 - STB Image: For image loading and texture handling.
+- Assimp: For importing and processing various 3D model formats.
 - CMake: For simplifying the build process across platforms.